Expand Your Knowledge and Gain Research Experience

 The Master of Science (M.S.) degree is aimed at preparing students for careers in research and development, or for further study in the field.
 Like the doctoral degree, the M.S. degree combines coursework and research, but with a more limited scope of the research project and thesis to reflect the shorter time-to-degree.
 After graduation, the majority of our master’s students find jobs in industry.
 Check out our "After UC Davis" page for examples of where some of our graduates have found employment.

 You will begin with the core courses for the degree and our "Preparing for Graduate Student Success" course (EMS 200), which will match you with a major professor over the course of your first fall quarter.
-The five core courses are listed below:
+The six core courses are listed below:

 EMS 260: Advanced Thermodynamics of Solids.